Afghanistan: Attack on Kabul University leaves many dead | DW | 02.11.2020

+Afghanistan security forces have ended a six-hour battle with gunmen at Kabul University after an attack that targeted many students.
+The assault took place during already strained peace talks with Taliban militants.

-Gunmen stormed Kabul University on Monday, killing 19 people and leaving 22 injured before security forces were able to shoot the attackers dead, according to the Afghan Interior Ministry.
+Gunmen stormed Kabul University on Monday, killing 22 people and leaving a further 22 injured before security forces were able to shoot the attackers dead, according to the Afghan Interior Ministry.

 A spokesman for police in the Afghan capital told the AFP news agency that most of those killed were students.